All Episodes

 So I didn't know whether to be more appalled, angry, disappointed.

-So I called his DC office yesterday and got right through, and the person who answered the phone was quick to tell me that he had misspoken.
+So I called his D.C. office yesterday and got right through, and the person who answered the phone was quick to tell me that he had misspoken.

 If you're going to define misspeaking as that's not what he meant, I would profoundly disagree with you.

-You know, restricting free speech and political correctness.
+They've done a fine job, you know, restricting free speech and political correctness.

 Democrats, all Democrats think the Constitution is wrong.

-That means that's their premise.
+I mean, that's their premise.

 I mean, Obama used to teach that the Constitution is wrong.

-He's is a constitutional law lecturer.
+He's a constitutional law lecturer.

 I mean, Obama is on record.

-The bill of rights, screwy.
+The Bill of Rights, screwy.

-We need a new bill of rights.
+We need a new Bill of Rights.

 FDR got the ball rolling on that.

-I mean, they Democrats don't like it.
+I mean, Democrats don't like it.

-This this guy, you were right.
+This guy, you were right.

-He let the cat out he misspoke, meaning, uh oh, God, I didn't want people to know we think that.
+I didn't want people to know we think that.

-Um I I think she was quite articulate.
+I think she was quite articulate.

-I did a YouTube this morning.
+I did the YouTube this morning.

 I'm home doing homework.

-But at any rate, what she was saying, and I thought it was it was right on.
+But at any rate, what she was saying, and I thought it was right on, there should be no mandates.

-If an individual consumer wants some type of coverage that would cover pr preventative care, he or she should be able to purchase that in the marketplace.
+If an individual consumer wants some type of coverage that would cover preventative care, he or she should be able to purchase that in the marketplace.

-If, however, they don't want uh a policy that covers, you know, colonoscopies or mammograms or whatever, that too should be a choice.
+If, however, they don't want a policy that covers, you know, colonoscopies or mammograms or whatever, that too should be a choice.

-Um I I really thought she did mop up the floor with Harry Reid.
+I really thought she did mop up the floor with Harry Reid.

-I mean, she was uh no question about it.
+I mean, no question about it.

-And there's no question, she was far more knowledgeable and coherent than Harry Reid was.
+She was far more knowledgeable and coherent than Harry Reid was.

 What's his name?

-I can never remember...
+I can never remember.

-Coons, that's right, Coons.
+That's right, Coons.

-She th I think both of these women mopped the floor with these guys.
+I think both of these women mopped the floor with these guys.

 Harry Reid is a fool.